 Yes, the courses appear really small – but don’t worry, you will leave VERY full and satisfied!
-We weren’t sure we’d every be hungry again!
+We weren’t sure we’d ever be hungry again!

 If you happen to notice a box on one of the shelves nearby your table…..it’s full of CHOCOLATES that you get to choose some from at the completion of your evening.
 If you’re too full (I can almost guarantee you will be) don’t worry, just ask them to box some up for you to take for later.

 All the ladies also get a fresh ROSE which was a beautiful touch and really added more romance and thoughtfulness to the whole experience.
 The staff gave us a delicious orange-bread that we loved having for breakfast the next morning, as their way of thanking us for coming.
-I felt like laughing because we couldn’t thank THEM enough for how truly unforgettable, delicious and down-right enjoyable the whole night was.
-From the friendly, helpful and generous staff to the food I can’t wait to eat again sometime, it was our favorite part of our whole trip.
+I felt like laughing because we couldn’t thank THEM enough for how truly unforgettable, delicious and downright enjoyable the whole night was.
+From the friendly, helpful and generous staff to the food I can’t wait to eat here again sometime – it was our favorite part of our whole trip.